 This function must be called successfully before any of the following functions can be called.
 For co-simulation, this function call has to perform all actions of a slave which are necessary before a simulation run starts (for example, loading the model file, compilation...).

+[Note that all pointers passed into this function are only valid during the extent of the call.
+This also applies to the struct pointer passed as the `functions` argument, even though the pointers to the callback functions themselves have a longer lifetime, as specified below.]